php-ru/symfony-docs-ru/controller/argument_value_resolver.rst

 Functionality Shipped with the HttpKernel
 -----------------------------------------

-.. versionadded:: 3.3

-    The ``SessionValueResolver`` and ``ServiceValueResolver`` were both added in Symfony 3.3.

-Symfony ships with five value resolvers in the HttpKernel component:
+Symfony ships with the following value resolvers in the HttpKernel component:

 :class:`Symfony\\Component\\HttpKernel\\Controller\\ArgumentResolver\\RequestAttributeValueResolver`
     Attempts to find a request attribute that matches the name of the argument.